 - the historical trajectory of the diversity movement

 - the specific kinds of language-related questions raised by that movement.

 In upcoming articles I will address these three topics.

-Carlos E. Cortés is a retired history professor who has been a diversity speaker, educator, trainer, and consultant for forty-five years.
+Carlos E. Cortés is the Edward A. Dickson Emeritus Professor of History at the University of California, Riverside.
+He has been a diversity speaker, educator, trainer, and consultant for forty-five years.
 His books include: The Children Are Watching: How the Media Teach about Diversity (2000); his memoir, Rose Hill: An Intermarriage before Its Time (2012); and a book of poetry, Fourth Quarter: Reflections of a Cranky Old Man (2016), which received honorable mention in the 2017 International Latino Book Awards.
 He also edited the four-volume Multicultural America: A Multimedia Encyclopedia (2013).
-Cortés wishes to thank the University of California National Center for Free Speech and Civic Engagement for supporting this project.
-He can be reached at firstname.lastname@example.org.
+Cortés wishes to thank the University of California National Center for Free Speech and Civic Engagement for supporting his project.